Webnume/react-interview-master/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode for Cypress.\

 ### `yarn build`